-I once came across a Watchtower magazine (Oct, 1, 2011) titled: “Five Lies about God Exposed”.
-Its a typical polemic against Christendom.
-Its page 3 says:
+I once came across an edition of Watchtower magazine (October, 1, 2011) titled: “Five Lies about God Exposed”.
+It’s a typical polemic against Christendom.
+On page 3 it says:

 “Imagine, then how you would feel if you learned that you had been lied to about God?… God’s Word, the Bible, contains what we need in order to distinguish the truth from lies.”

 Now, let’s give JWs their own medicine by testing their theology with the Bible.
 We agree that knowledge of God is important.
 The back cover of Watchtower magazines says:

 “Even in this troubled world, you can gain happiness from accurate Bible knowledge of God”.
 A common Bible text used to support this is John 17:3 which in their New World Translation reads: “This means everlasting life, their taking in knowledge of you, the only true God…” Actually, this is a flawed rendering.

 The verse actually says: “Now this is eternal life: that they may know you the only true God, and Jesus Christ, whom you have sent.”
 Jesus wasn’t speaking of a general knowledge of the Bible (“taking in knowledge”) there, rather was referring to an intimate knowledge of God, a personal relationship.

 The Watchtower Society deliberately mistranslated that text in order to safeguard their belief in God as an organizational Chief Executive.
 They believe only 144,000 JWs can have any close relationship with God as sons of God while He relates with majority of JWs who are part of “the great crowd” as a heavenly grandfather:

 “God does not adopt them as spiritual sons, as he does the 144,000” (The Watchtower, Feb.
 1, 1998, 20).